meltano/meltano/docs/src/handbook/marketing/README.md

 ### SDK

-Note that Target and Maps can be substituted for Taps in each of these examples
+Note that Targets can be substituted for Taps in each of these examples

-**Correct**
+**Recommended**

     * The SDK
+    * The Tap SDK

+    Example usage: Today we're releasing a new update for the Tap SDK that...

+**OK**

     * The SDK for Taps
     * The SDK for Singer Taps
-    * The Tap SDK
     * Meltano's Tap SDK
     * The Tap SDK by Meltano